bam-bam-bigelow/epay-sdk-php/README.md

 ### Composer

-To install run `composer require usaepay/usaepay-php`
+To install run `composer require usaepay/usaepay-php` then run `composer install`

-Or download and run `composer install` within the project directory
+Or clone git and run `composer install` within the project directory

 ### Dependencies